Authors of Pain

-The Authors of Pain (AOP) are a professional wrestling tag team consisting of Akam and Rezar, with Paul Ellering as their manager.
+The Authors of Pain (AOP) were a professional wrestling tag team consisting of Akam and Rezar, with Paul Ellering as their manager.
 They are best known for their tenure in WWE, where they were former one-time Raw Tag Team Champions and one-time NXT Tag Team Champions.

 Akam and Rezar first teamed up in June 2016, paired with manager Paul Ellering in WWE's then developmental league NXT.
 They won the Dusty Rhodes Tag Team Classic in 2016, leading to them winning the NXT Tag Team Championship.
 In April 2018, Akam and Rezar were promoted to the Raw brand, with Drake Maverick taking over as their manager and the team's name officially shortened to AOP.
 AOP took a hiatus in early 2019 and returned later that year, but without Maverick as their manager and later becoming enforcers to Seth Rollins until their release from the company in September 2020.
 They re-signed with WWE in 2023, and made their televised return in January 2024, once again aligning themselves with Ellering, as well as with Karrion Kross and Scarlett starting a stable called The Final Testament until their second release from the company the following year.